tomomano/learn-aws-by-coding/handson/aws-batch/docker/README.md

-# docker image for training mnist
+# Docker image for training mnist

 Read the following to debug or customize the program.